Quick start guide

 • Timeline: The video should be recorded no later than 14 days after the initial app submission.

-• Scope coverage: Ensure that the flows demonstrated in the video reflect the scopes requested for the app.
+• Scope coverage: Ensure the flows demonstrated in the video align with the requested app scopes.
 Each requested scope should correspond to a clear functional use case shown in the demo.

 • Testing environment: You must use your dedicated Bob account with demo data when recording the certification video.
 The same environment will be used for the technical validation and compare the results against: